buildo/scriptoni/README.md

 // config/local.json
 {
-  "port": 8080 // non-bundled, this is available to webpack but not to JS code, "bundle": {
+  "port": 8080 // non-bundled, this is available to webpack but not to TS code, "bundle": {
-    "apiEndpoint": "example.com" // bundled, you can use `config.apiEndpoint` from JS code }
+    "apiEndpoint": "example.com" // bundled, you can use `config.apiEndpoint` from TS code }
 }
 ```